-In the Year 4 of the Permit, the Town developed a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
+In Year 4 of the Permit, the Town developed a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
 This report focused on highlighting current impediments to using low impact design options, and detailing improvements for promoting the use of such options.
-If options to improve regulations to allow for LID were available, the report included recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.
+If options to improve regulations to allow for low impact development (LID) were available, the report included recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.
+In Year 5 of the Permit, the Town drafted appropriate changes to the appropriate bylaws.
+The Planning Board and other departments have reviewed the proposed updates and will present this in the next Town Hall Meeting.